 A study conducted on patients undergoing hemodialysis showed that olive oil works for constipation relief.
 It can be considered as one of the best oil for constipation relief.
 A regular intake of olive oil showed improved bowel movements and consistency of stools and the frequency of evacuation—which are otherwise signs of a constipated digestive tract.

 Olive oil is also helpful to cleanse the colon region

-Based on a study conducted by Department of Gastroenterology, Haydarpasa Numune Training and Research Hospital, Istanbul, Turkey, a sample of patients who were undergoing colonoscopy were given a dose of 60ml olive oil three hours before as a preparation for the procedure.
+Based on a study conducted by the Department of Gastroenterology at the Haydarpasa Numune Training and Research Hospital in Istanbul, Turkey, a sample of patients who were undergoing colonoscopy were given a dose of 60 ml olive oil three hours before as a preparation for the procedure.

 The results were compared with a sample of patients who were given a chemical laxative such as milk of magnesia and another sample set which was not given any laxative before the procedure.
 Those who were administered the olive oil were more satisfied with the results of their colonoscopy and also appreciated the taste of the olive oil as a laxative.
 Their right side colon was also found to be cleaner as compared to the other two groups.

 How Does Olive Oil Provide Relief from Constipation?

 Not having bowel movements for a period of two consecutive days or more can be called as constipation.
 A number of factors are responsible for constipation.
 It can be anything from a lack of physical activity and taking certain medications to unhealthy eating habits, just to name a few.
 Having a natural remedy for this is highly recommended.
 Here is how olive oil works to relieve constipation: